 This really made me smile.
-A constant saying of mine has always been “the best way to be unsafe is to feel safe”
+A favorite saying of mine has always been “the best way to be unsafe is to feel safe”

 11.2: Your Machine Must Check if Things Are Good or Not

-Without systems that make sure problems are brought to surface you cannot count on people to raise all the problems you need to hear about.
+Without systems which make sure problems are brought to the surface, you cannot count on people to raise all the problems you need to hear about.

 And be aware of group-think: the fact that nobody seems concerned doesn’t mean nothing is wrong (also check the spiral of silence on Wikipedia)